FlexMeasures/flexmeasures/documentation/tut/toy-example-from-scratch.rst

-Again, we can also view these prices in the FlexMeasures UI:
+Again, we can also view these prices in the `FlexMeasures UI <http://localhost:5000/sensors/3/>`_:

 .. image:: https://github.com/FlexMeasures/screenshots/raw/main/tut/toy-schedule/sensor-data-prices.png
     :align: center